amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

    1. Record the username, including the domain suffix
    2. Note the temporary password
 2. [Assign Global Administrator role to the new user](https://docs.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal)
+3. Set Usage location value to **United States**.
+This is required for licensing.
-3. Sign out of the portal or click the profile in the top right and select **sign in with a different account**
+4. Sign out of the portal or click the profile in the top right and select **sign in with a different account**
-4. Enter the username and temporary password for the first member administrator account.
+5. Enter the username and temporary password for the first member administrator account.
-5. Change the password to a [strong password value](https://www.nist.gov/video/password-guidance-nist-0)
+6. Change the password to a [strong password value](https://www.nist.gov/video/password-guidance-nist-0)
-6. Register security information when prompted.
+7. Register security information when prompted.
 This will secure the administrator account and provide a means for resetting the password.

 > 📘 **Reference**: [Azure AD Setup Guide](https://go.microsoft.com/fwlink/p/?linkid=2183427)